fixicelo/zodiac-mapper/README.md

-# zodiac-mapper
+# ✨ zodiac-mapper

 [![npm version](https://img.shields.io/npm/v/zodiac-mapper.svg)](https://www.npmjs.com/package/zodiac-mapper)
 [![License](https://img.shields.io/npm/l/zodiac-mapper.svg)](https://github.com/fixicelo/zodiac-mapper/blob/main/LICENSE)

 A lightweight, zero-dependency TypeScript NPM package that maps **zodiac sign names in dozens of languages and regional variants** to a standardized `ZodiacSign` enum.

-Perfect for internationalized astrology apps, horoscope tools, multilingual chatbots, or any project needing robust zodiac name recognition.
+🌟 **Perfect for internationalized astrology apps, horoscope tools, multilingual chatbots, or any project needing robust zodiac name recognition.**

-Supports **50+ locales** including English, Chinese, Japanese, German, French, Spanish, Arabic, Persian, Russian, Greek, Hebrew, and more.
+Supports **50+ locales** 🌍 including English, Chinese, Japanese, German, French, Spanish, Arabic, Persian, Russian, Greek, Hebrew, and more.

-Data note: the built-in locale alias dataset was generated and curated with AI assistance.
+> ℹ️ **Data note:** the built-in locale alias dataset was generated and curated with AI assistance.
 While we try to keep it accurate and conventional, it may contain mistakes or regional variations—please open an issue/PR if you spot a problem.

-## Installation
+## 📦 Installation

 ```bash
 # npm